Language Features

 C FFI with extern blocks

 Call into C libraries directly.
-Extern blocks declare foreign functions with full type safety at the boundary.
+Extern blocks declare external functions with full type safety at the boundary.

-No null pointers.
-Optional values and error handling are explicit in the type system, not runtime surprises.
+Optional values and error handling are explicit in the type system.
+Every absence is typed, every failure is handled.

 Iterator trait with adapters